ChiragSukhala/fusionauth-site/site/learn/expert-advice/security/guide-to-user-data-security.md

 * <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>
 * <https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy>

-{% include _advice-get-started.html intro="If you are looking for a managed identity solution that is secured using these principles, FusionAuth has you covered." %}
+{% include _advice-get-started.liquid intro="If you are looking for a managed identity solution that is secured using these principles, FusionAuth has you covered." %}